mstksg/inCode/copy/entries/regexp.md

 to concatenate and alternate things with `Applicative` and `Alternative`.

-Or maybe more interesting (but slightly more complicated), let's match on the same one and return how many `cd`s are repeated
+Or maybe more interesting (but slightly more complicated), let's match on the same pattern and return how many `cd`s are repeated

 ```haskell
 !!!misc/regexp.hs "testRegExp ::"